 ALSO READ: Stop thinking about your ex-lover

-Some lovely ladies aren’t the most realistic – and expect life to be sunshine and roses 24/7.
+Some lovely ladies aren’t the most realistic—they expect life to be sunshine and roses 24/7.
 After the newness of love begins to fade, and the focus is often on paying bills, work or other responsibilities, they lose interest.
 Reality bites–just a little too much for some poor souls, unfortunately.
-It’s likely in these cases the women have some serious growing up to do.
+It’s likely that in these cases, the women have some serious growing up to do.

 “We’ve gotten into the worst rut.
 We do the same things every weekend.
 He never has any ideas or takes any initiative to plan anything.”
 We heard this several times from frustrated ladies who were sensing a complete lack of interest or passion from their mates.
 To keep a relationship thriving, you’ve got to keep it interesting and put some thought and energy into it.
 What’s that they say about tending to the garden?
 Well, it’s true.

 6) Wherefore Art Thou Chemistry?